Last Updated: 10 November 2021

 Right: A. P. Rossiter.
 Place and date unknown (Durham, 1939-1945?).
 Jesus College Archives.

-Rossiter’s reputation as a lecturer in Cambridge and at Stratford-upon-Avon was sufficiently high to justify the collection of the scripts in print shortly after his death, and his students included several of the notable names of the English school in subsequent decades.
-He is also credited, though not certainly, with being responsible for overcoming resistance to the momentous appointment of F. R. Leavis to the Faculty Board in 1956, suggesting that Rossiter's character was distinguished by openness of mind and a commendable absence of risk aversion.
+Though he barely figures in the standard accounts of the Cambridge English school, Rossiter’s place in that story perhaps deserves more emphasis.
+His students included several of the most notable names of subsequent decades, and his reputation as a lecturer, both in Cambridge and at Stratford-upon-Avon, was sufficiently high to justify the publication of Graham Storey's posthumous collection.
+Rossiter is also credited, though not certainly, with being responsible for overcoming resistance to the momentous appointment of F. R. Leavis to the Faculty Board in 1956, suggesting that his character was distinguished by openness of mind and a commendable absence of risk aversion.

 Anonymous, "Mr. A. P. Rossiter: English at Cambridge", The Times (9 January 1957), 10.
 Obituary.